Chandani-kashyap200/my-demo/README.md

 # my-demo
-This is demo for github class
+This is my demo-repo for github